levibotelho/levibotelho.github.io/_posts/2014-01-13-c-compare-generic-variables-for-equality.markdown

 }
 {% endhighlight %}

 However this poses a different problem.
-If `_variable</code> is ever null, your program will throw a null reference exception.
+If `_variable` is ever null, your program will throw a null reference exception.
 But there is a way around this.
-Simply use the static implementation of <code>Equals()</code> on <code>System.Object` as follows.
+Simply use the static implementation of `Equals()` on `System.Object` as follows.

 {% highlight csharp %}
 set